storybookjs/react-native/CONTRIBUTING.md

 Puppeteer is used to launch and grab screenshots of example pages, while jest is used to assert matching images.

-In order to run ALL unit tests, you must have bootstrapped the react-native

 #### 2b.
 Run e2e tests for CLI